Kingxukai/linux/Documentation/driver-api/driver-model/device.rst

   static DEVICE_ATTR(type, 0444, type_show, NULL);
   static DEVICE_ATTR(power, 0644, power_show, power_store);

-Helper macros are available for common values of mode, so the above examples can be simplified to:::
+Helper macros are available for common values of mode, so the woke above examples can be simplified to:::

   static DEVICE_ATTR_RO(type);